engineering-collaboration/book/docs/book/anatomy-of-a-code-change/code-review.md

 Team internal post sprint presentations and code reviews.
 This process is additional to post-sprint presentations as outlined in [Planning work (WIP)]() in *The anatomy of managing a team*.
 Team members present their diffs since the last review in order and synchronously go over them, and, if necessary, request additional changes.
 This exercise can be done in parallel in small groups.
 In order to spread the knowledge these groups rotate.

 ### Choosing a strategy

+We mold our strategy to the needs of our product lifecycle, team composition, team distribution, and industry, and review code at the relevant stages of our integration process.

+Code reviews can be voluntary.
+We ask our colleagues to look over critical or drastic changes.
+Smaller changes that pass our testing suite we merge confidently.

 [![Types of Code Review](../../../assets/images/book/anatomy-of-a-code-change/types-of-code-review.webp)](../../../assets/images/book/anatomy-of-a-code-change/types-of-code-review.png)